adrianolszewski/model-based-testing-hypotheses/README.md

 **But what will happen under alternative hypothesis?**
-Briefly - the 3 measures will increase in a more or less consistent manner, but of course they will diverge from each other.

-How much - depends on how much we move away from the _zero-difference_ area n the log-likelihood curve and how close is the parameter sampling distribution to the normal one, resulting also in the shape of the log-likelihood curve.
-You may observe good agreement in the beginning and then quickly (or just wildly) increasing divergence.
+Briefly - the 3 measures will increase.
+Whether this will happen in a more or less consistent manner depends on the log-likelihood curve.
+You may observe a good agreement in the beginning (near to H0) and then quick divergence.

 **The good news is that the discrepancies will rather occur at small p-values, typically below common levels of statistical significance level, so for us, users of the test, the differences may be barely noticeable**, if we are lucky.
-But reat the next section...
+But read the next section...

 Let me show you an example.
 We will compare data sampled from two normal distributions in four settings:
 1. Both groups are sampled from the same N(50, 20).
 We operate under the null hypothesis.
 Practically full overlap of empirical distributions.